T-musera210/budget-tracker/README.md

  💰Budget Tracker

-This is a PHP web application designed to help users track their daily expenses after registration and login.
+This is a PHP web application designed to help users track their expenses after registration and login.

  ⚙️Setup Instructions